Enabling the Transition

-Dr. Steven Wright (AT&T), the newly elected Chairman of the NFV ISG
+Dr. Steven Wright (AT&T), the newly elected Chair of the NFV ISG

 “From the beginning, we have been encouraged by the strong industry support for OPNFV spanning the major operators, vendors, and individual contributors.
 We feel especially confident, considering the extremely well-defined NFV use cases and architecture framework that guide the OPNFV baseline.
 We anticipate a close working relationship with the ETSI NFV ISG, other open source projects and the entire NFV community.”